Edgar-Donk/frothy-brew/docs/treeview/importing_csv.rst

             else:
                 tree_data.append(row)

-We need a couple of new variables, the name of ``csvfile`` and what delimiter we are using, by default a comma.
+Use a couple of new variables, the name of ``csvfile`` and what delimiter is being used, by default a comma.
 Insert these where we had the header and data list and tuple.
 Change tree_data to be an empty list.
 Construct a csv file, strings have to be quoted, and numbers normally have to use decimal points (otherwise the delimiter should be a semicolon).
-Since we have rgb values separated by commas we need semicolons as delimiters anyway.
+If using rgb values separated by commas, delimiters become semicolons.

 Comment out the column names and data.